 Fruit sorting at the winery is important to ensure that we are not introducing any compromised fruit into our wine.
 Or course, there is always small percentage of comprised fruit that reaches the winery, even though our grapes a carefully grown and hand harvested.
 Once the fruit reaches the winery, we use a sorting table on which all the fruit gets run through, and any bad clusters get picked out by our team.

 The decision on destemmed fruit versus whole-cluster fruit is driven by our experience with the vineyards, and by our knowledge of how much stem inclusion the wines can support.
 Generally speaking, destemmed fruit yields more fruit driven/fruit focused wines, whereas whole-cluster fruit yields wines with a more of a spicy, savory focus.

-We destem some percentage every red varietal.
-Pinot Noir typically is destemmed about 50 percent and then the other 50 percent is fermented as whole-clusters.
+We typically destem some percentage every red varietal.
+Pinot Noir is usually destemmed about 50 percent and then the other 50 percent is fermented as whole-clusters.
 We balance of the two elements and as our winemaker decides how the wine will benefit most.
 SAMsARA’s style of winemaking aims for delicious fruit characteristics, but with intense complexity and savory and spice-driven qualities as well.
 Read more about Whole Cluster vs Destemmed Grapes.